 Scope of the Act

-The Workmen’s Compensation Act, 1923 says that the employer must look after the welfare of employees and provide adequate compensation in case an employee meets with an accident and sustains injuries at work premises during working hours.
+The Employee’s Compensation Act, 1923 says that the employer must look after the welfare of employees and provide adequate compensation in case an employee meets with an accident and sustains injuries at work premises during working hours.
 The foremost aim is to ensure that a worker enjoys a sustainable life after an employment-related injury.

 The Act is applicable across India, except for Jammu and Kashmir.
 Also, it is not applicable in areas covered by the Employees State Insurance Act, 1948.
 It covers: